-The objective of the National Technology Transfer Team Applied Science Program is to develop and demonstrate improved technologies to address environmental issues related to the mining of coal and reclamation of the land after mining.
+The Applied Science Program is part of the Office of Surface Mining Reclamation and Enforcement's (OSMRE) Technical Studies Program and funds the development of new reclamation science and technology.
+The objective of the National Technology Transfer Team (NTTT) Applied Science Program is to develop and demonstrate improved technologies to address environmental issues related to the mining of coal and reclamation of the land after mining.
 During FY 2005, Congress approved OSMRE's request to initiate a program to select and fund applied science proposals that would result in improved protection of the public and environment by advancing improved technology development and transfer related to surface coal mining and reclamation.
 Such efforts are needed to better protect identified endangered species, improve reforestation and revegetation, protect prime farmland, improve technologies to mitigate acid mine drainage, improve methods for locating underground mines, and many other issues related to protecting the public and environment associated with surface coal mining.

 Current Funding/Solicitation Status

 OSMRE is not requesting applied science proposals at this time for projects that develop and demonstrate improved science and technologies related to the mining of coal and the reclamation of the land after mining.
 OSMRE has included a request for funding of Applied Science Projects in its FY 2017 budget.
 Funding will only become available if it is approved by Congress.